James-Coulson/interfuze/README.md

 ## Running the project

 The `run.sh` bash script can be used to run the project without the need to compile the project into a .jar (this may require `chmod +x run.sh` to allow for the script to be run).
-However, if this were to be given to a actual client the application would be bundled into a .jar file and be run directly.
+However, if this were to be given to an actual client the application would be bundled into a .jar file and be run directly.

+The tool also incorporates a number of options, including a help menu, to configure the execution of the app.
+The help menu can be broughh up by running the below command.

+	./run.sh -h

 # Customer README